DaniilBaldin/NorthwindTraders/README.txt

 Get suppliers from database with pagination.
 Limit = 20 items on page.
 Page(from 1 to n) in query params.

 // method: GET - https://northwind-traders-app.herokuapp.com/supplier?id=(1...n)
 Get supplier info from database by id.
-Id in query params.
+Supplier Id in query params.

                 EMPLOYEES